Leisure, Tourism & Retail

 Leisure, tourism & retail and the Brexit…

 Leisure, tourism and retail businesses employ large numbers of EU workers, so what sort of impact would a Brexit have?
-Roger Spence, head of Harrison Drury’s leisure and tourism team,…
+Harrison Drury’s leisure and tourism team, discusses what is at…

 Blackpool’s enterprising future is ready for take-off

-In the first in a series of articles on the leisure, tourism and retail sectors, Harrison Drury’s Roger Spence discusses the major opportunities on the radar for Blackpool.
-From closure…
+In the first in a series of articles on the leisure, tourism and retail sectors, Harrison Drury’s Leisure & Tourism team discusses the major opportunities on the radar for Blackpool.…